 To keep your patent application costs at a minimum, do as much as possible of the preliminary work yourself.

 - Make sure your product meets the requirements that allow it to be patented.

 - Do a preliminary search yourself, then get a patent agent or attorney to do a comprehensive search.

 - Check out the competition, including an online search of current patents.

-- Interview prospective attorneys and patent agents, to check their expertise, their fees, and their fit with what you want.
+- Interview prospective attorneys and patent agents to check their expertise, fees, and fit with what you want.